-Home Repair Program - Adaptation for Independence
+Home Repair Program - Adaptations for Independence

-The Saskatchewan Home Repair Program - Adaptation for Independence provides financial assistance to homeowners or rental property owners with low incomes to make a home more accessible for a person with a housing-related disability.
+The Saskatchewan Home Repair Program - Adaptations for Independence provides financial assistance to homeowners or rental property owners with low incomes to make a home more accessible for a person with a housing-related disability.

 1. Benefits